Lusikisiki: Pre-colonial era

-In this era, the AmaMpondo chief's kraal occupied what is now the present town village.
+In this era, the AmaMpondo King's kraal occupied what is now the present town village.

 Colonial era

 By 1894 European settlers started settling in Lusikisiki after Mpondoland was annexed by the Cape Colony and a magistrate took up residence there with a military camp established as well.

 Apartheid era

 In 1953 the South African Apartheid government made attempts to persuade the people of Lusikisiki to accept the rule of Bantu authorities which they had established.
-The government worked with Paramount Chief Botha Sigcau to attempt to start a rehabilitation scheme in Pondoland.
+The government worked with Paramount Chief King Botha Sigcau to attempt to start a rehabilitation scheme in Pondoland.
 The scheme was presented to the Lusikisiki community but was rejected.
 A few days later, the police entered the area.
 A man called Mngqinga led a large local group to attack the police.
 This was later known as the Lusikisiki Revolt.